/// STVG2018 ENGLISH

 What happens afterwards?

 On the 15 September 2005 the artist Trond Hugo Haugen launched the project Stavanger2018, an initiative to draw attention to the need for an infrastructure to support the visual arts in the region.
-Today this project has grown to include many other cultural categories within the website www.stavanger2018.no and the campaign KA DÅ ITTEPÅ (What About Afterwards).
+In the end the project had grown to include many other cultural categories within the website www.stavanger2018.no and the campaign KA DÅ ITTEPÅ (What About Afterwards).

-The aim of Stavanger2018 is only to focus upon what shall happen after the European Capital of Culture year.
-The project is a wholly independent body to Stavanger2008 and is not a protest to the European Capital of Culture event.
+The aim of Stavanger2018 was only to focus upon what shall happen after the European Capital of Culture year.
+The project was a wholly independent body to Stavanger2008 and was not a protest to the European Capital of Culture event.

-The first phase (2005/2006) of the Stavanger2018 project drew attention to constructive ideas and healthy criticism via the website www.stavanger2018.no, as well as entering a dialogue with Stavanger Council about long term strategy & planning for after 2008.
+The first phase (2005/2006) of the Stavanger2018 project drew attention to constructive ideas and healthy criticism via the website www.stavanger2018.no, as well as entering a dialogue with Stavanger City Council about long term strategy and planning for after 2008.

-The centre of Stavanger2018 activities is the website www.stavanger2018.no where interviews, texts and news items are published about life after 2008 and Stavanger’s culture plans therein.
-All the material is aimed at Norwegian audience and has a welcoming and ironically humoristic tone about the serious content.
+The centre of Stavanger2018 activities was the website www.stavanger2018.no where interviews, texts and news items was published during the years 2005-2011.
+All the material was aimed at Norwegian audience and had a welcoming and ironically humoristic tone about the serious content.

-One of the most important aims of the website is to promote a constructive discussion about cultural sustainability, and, to raise the contents up to a national level.
-There is a wide criticism and healthy scepticism to 2008 as a year of culture, but this has not been visible to the whole of Norway.
+One of the most important aims of the website was to promote a constructive discussion about cultural sustainability, and, to raise the contents up to a national level.
+There was a wide criticism and healthy scepticism to 2008 as a year of culture, but this was not been visible to the whole of Norway.
 The need for long term results remains local, despite the fact that Stavanger2008 has national status.

 With the aim of focussing attention upon long term solutions Stavanger2018 started the campaign KA DÅ ITTEPÅ (What about afterwards).